bioinformaticsdotca/CSHL_2019/Module17/Module17_lab.md

 2)	Create the metatargetome for MTF1.

-●	From the menu bar , select File > Apps > iRegulon> Query TF-target database.A ‘Query TF-target database for a factor’ window pops up.
+●	From the menu bar , select Apps > iRegulon > Query TF-target database.A ‘Query TF-target database for a factor’ window pops up.

 ●	In the ‘Transcription Factor’ field, select ‘MTF1’.